tldr-pages/tldr/pages/common/md5sum.md

 `md5sum {{path/to/file1}} {{path/to/file2}}`

-- Calculate a MD5 checksum from `stdin`:
+- Calculate an MD5 checksum from `stdin`:

 `{{some_command}}" | md5sum`